jt2002/TD-Query/README.md

 - A Treasure Data account
 - A valid API key

+### Install

-Please set the environment variable TD_API_KEY for the API key, for example,
+1. Sign up for [an account](https://console.treasuredata.com/app/), [retrieve the API key](https://docs.treasuredata.com/articles/get-apikey), and set the environment variable ```TD_API_KEY```, for example,
 ```
 	echo %TD_API_KEY%
 	4321/9b4b781f9ab9e46c0b0555abef185dc123456789
 ```
-### Install

-1. Install the release of Python Client Library from [PyPI](https://pypi.python.org/pypi/).
+2. Install the release of Python Client Library from [PyPI](https://pypi.python.org/pypi/).
 ```
 	$ pip install td-client
 ```
-2. Install [certifi](https://pypi.python.org/pypi/certifi) to enable SSL certificate verification.
+3. Install [certifi](https://pypi.python.org/pypi/certifi) to enable SSL certificate verification.
 ```
 	$ pip install certifi
 ```
-3. Install pandas to utilized the DataFrame
+4. Install pandas to utilized the DataFrame
 ```
 	$ pip install pandas
 ```
-4. Install tabulate to display data in tabular format
+5. Install tabulate to display data in tabular format
 ```
 	$ pip install tabulate
 ```
-5. Install pyinstaller to create a command line interface wrapper
+6. Install pyinstaller to create a command line interface wrapper
 ```
 	$ pip install pyinstaller
 ```
-6. Two options to create command line interface wrapper
+7. Two options to create command line interface wrapper

 - Bundle query.py and all its dependencies into a single executable named ```query.exe```
 ```
 	$ pyinstaller --onefile query.py
 ```
 The query.exe can be found in the ```dist``` folder.
-Since the single executable bundles all of its dependencies and has to uncompress all dependencies at the beginnnig of every run, it is slower to start up (approximately 30-60 seconds in our test) than the second option.
+Since the single executable bundles all of its dependencies and has to uncompress them at the beginnnig of every run, it is slower to start up (approximately 30-60 seconds in our test) than the second option.

 - Bundle query.py and all its dependencies into a single folder.
 This folder contains all script’s dependencies.
 ```
 	$ pyinstaller --onedir query.py
 ```
 The folder ```query``` can be found in the ```dist``` folder.
 The executable file named ```query.exe``` can be found in the folder ```query```.
-It is better to create a batch file ```query.bat``` in the ```dist``` folder that will execute the executable ```query/query.exe```
+It is better to create a batch file ```query.bat``` in the ```dist``` folder that will execute the executable ```query\query.exe```
 ```
 	@echo off
 	set arg=%*